Chapter 17:

 Sunagoshi

-Lu had been combing her chocolate brown hair for thirty minutes.
-It was morning in the House of Still Waters, and the group had been back for all of one day, but Debuu-ni already wanted to set them on another mission.
-Maybe it was for the best: they couldn't just wait for Truck-kun to set another plague on them after all; they needed to set their defenses up and get their affairs in order.
-Still, Inês had noticed the shift in Lu's demeanor: she had been speaking of home more and more, wondering aloud when they'd be able to leave this place she once found exhilarating.
-Inês got up after straightening her obi and sat down next to her friend, an arm around her.
+Lu had been combing her chocolate brown hair for the better part of an hour, now.
+It was morning in the House of Still Waters, and the group had been back for all of one day, but Debuu-ni wanted to set them on another mission already.
+Maybe it was for the best: they couldn't just wait for Truck-kun to set another plague on them after all; they needed to set their defenses up and get their affairs in order, but still, Inês had noticed the shift in Lu's demeanor: she had been speaking of home more and more, wondering out loud when they would be able to leave this place she once found exhilarating.
+Inês got up after straightening her obi and went to sit down next to her friend, laying an arm around her.

 “What is it, Lu?” she asked gently.

-Lu stopped grooming, not pulled from her thoughts yet.
-She put down the comb and turned to Inês wet-eyed.
+Lu stopped grooming herself, not yet pulled from her thoughts.
+She put down the comb and turned to Inês, her green eyes wet with tears.

-“I don't think I want to go on this trip.” she said.
+“I don't think I want to go on this trip,” she said, her voice rasping.

-“Lu isn't feeling up to it today.”
-Inês stated.
+“Lu isn't feeling up to it today,” Inês stated simply.

 “Did something happen?” asked Jin.
 “Is she ill?”